-For some women, you may stop producing over just a few days.
-Or it may take several weeks to dry up completely.
-It’s also possible to experience let-down sensations or leaking for months or even years after suppressing lactation.
+Some women may stop producing over just a few days.
+For others, it may take several weeks for their milk to dry up completely.
+It’s also possible to experience let-down sensations or leaking for months after suppressing lactation.

 - Wear a supportive bra that holds your breasts in place.

 Cabbage leaves may suppress lactation when used for long periods of time, though more studies are needed.
-To use cabbage: